Top 3 Reasons to Add VoIP to FTTH

 #1 Grow Revenue

 Fixed voice remains a huge market.
 In the U.S. there are still 116 million wireline phones and most of those are VoIP; in fact, VoIP lines grew 38% 2013-2017 (read more in The State of Wireline Phone and VoIP in the U.S.).
 Fiber broadband providers can take advantage of this market transition, capturing residential and business customers as they make the move to VoIP.

-Broadband providers typically see a 20%-40% take rate on voice on top of their broadband services, providing a margin-rich boost to ARPU.
+Broadband providers typically see a 20%-40% take rate on voice on top of their broadband services, providing a margin-rich revenue boost.
 These new fiber connections have ample bandwidth for multi-play delivery and, without a voice bundle, money is being left on the table.
 Check out The Importance of Home Phone in Today's Broadband World on why the landline lives on.

 While VoIP has been around for two decades, small-medium businesses (SMBs) are still largely stuck on TDM, but are increasingly moving to hosted PBX and SIP trunking services.
 Nearly half the SMBs in the United States plan to evaluate a new business phone system in the next few years.
 Newly launched businesses will choose IP-based systems from the get-go.